membraneframework/membrane_tutorials/videoroom/videoroom.md

     setParticipantsList(participantsNames);
   };
   ```
-  We are simply puttin all the peers display names into the list and later on we are adding there our own name.
+  We are simply putting all the peers display names into the list and later on we are adding there our own name.
 The last thing to do is to inform UI that the participants list has changed - and we do it by invoking ```setParticipantsList(participantsNames)``` from ```assets/src/room_ui.ts```.

   How about you trying to implement the rest of the callbacks on your own?
 Please refer to the [documentation]() and think where you can use methods from ```./assets/src/room_ui.ts```.
   Below you will find the expected result (callback implementation) for each of the methods - it might not be the best implementation...but it is the implementation you have payed for!
-  Seriously speaking - we have split some of these callbacks implementation into multiple functions, accroding to some good practices and we consider it to be a little bit...cleaner ;)
+  Seriously speaking - we have split some of these callbacks implementation into multiple functions, according to some good practices and we consider it to be a little bit...cleaner ;)

   #### onJoinError
   ```ts